-DETROIT - Tests now confirm what doctors suspected: 15-year-old Joshua Polenha, a student at Lake Fenton High School, died from influenza.
+DETROIT -15-year-old Joshua Polenha, a student at Lake Fenton High School, died from influenza.

 Polenha was otherwise healthy but became the fourth child in Michigan to die from the flu.